teracow/googliser/README.md

 `-c` or `--concurrency INTEGER`

 How many concurrent image downloads?
 Maximum of 40.
-Use wisely.
-More will not necessarily download faster!
+A higher number will not necessarily download faster!

 `-t` or `--timeout INTEGER`